About the course

 Advanced 3D (Design and Production)

-This module provides you with an opportunity to develop and demonstrate a combination of practical and conceptual skills for the planning and implementation of complex 3D projects (such as the creation of 3D worlds and environments).
+This module provides you with an opportunity to develop and demonstrate a combination of practical and conceptual skills for the planning and implementation of complex 3D projects (such as the creation of 3D worlds and environments, character design or complext asset development).
 The module includes studio sessions in which you’ll be encouraged to introduce and discuss a range of theories and examples of current practice relating to the subject, for example the asset pipeline, project scoping and design constraints.
 You’ll work individually to undertake practical assignments and independent research will allow you to demonstrate your understanding and knowledge of specialist topics.